antleo1995/ember-recipe-app/README.md

 in at the very root of everything.
 From there it was action UP! and make the api call.
 This got me to the point of having a working recipe site with all the same features as it's previous iteration.
 Spent a bit trying to decide which feature to build out.
 Ultimately going with photo upload.
 Starting with just providing a url as a value manually.
 This should populate it's own table.

 Setting up a 1:1 to make sure I am heading in the right direction to hopefully not lose too much time.

+Day 3:
+Today was all about the back end - giggity...

+I worked for most of the morning finishing the api code.
+This involved a controller, some routes, some tables and some praying.
+Got things working pretty quickly, despite having to take down some table and re-migrate - dirty data did bad deeds.
+Then got stuck trying to get the front end to make a record to confirm I was pulling things over.
+I found some things missing in my code - namely I had to fix code issues in my api serializer.
+Used some help from Toni to figure out how to read what was going on and figured out how to make sure my serializer was pulling the id for each respective record.

+I got all serializer working and found out that creating the record from the front end wasn't working.
+At first it was just missing data altogether, when I finally figured out where to put the model hook at, I was getting the wrong data.
+Figured out I needed to be on a different route - recipe, and things were finally working.

+Now I just need to tie the forms together or give the upload image url its own route, and bug check bug check bug check.

 ## Objectives

 The goal of this site is to try to rebuild something into a fucntioning ember app.
 I reused the api from project 2 with the ember-auth exercise as my template.

 Aiming to add some features - in particular looking to try and implement AWS upload if time allows.